 In this section, we introduce the key elements pertaining to stability and bifurcation analysis.
-This subject is both broad and deep, and its nuances have been extensively covered from both a purely mathematical viewpoint (its natural home) as well as in terms of discipline-specific applications that range from biology, economics, physics, engineering, and others.
-We will, rather quickly, specialize all our discussion primarily to nonlinear physical systems that are conservative (as opposed to dissipative).
-This permits the use of powerful and well-established approaches like the calculus of variations to study the stability.
-In the concluding section (9), where we discuss topics not covered in this article, we point to the literature on stability and bifurcation analysis for the non-conservative case.
-The current section is strongly influenced by the following books: [48-53].
+This subject is both broad and deep, and its nuances have been extensively covered from both a purely mathematical viewpoint (its natural home) as well as in terms of specific discipline-specific applications that range from biology, economics, physics, engineering, and others.
+We will, rather quickly, specialize all our discussion primarily on nonlinear physical systems that are conservative (as opposed to dissipative).
+This permits the use of powerful and well-established approaches like the calculus of variations to study stability.
+In the concluding section, where we discuss topics not covered in this article, we point to the literature for stability and bifurcation analysis for the nonconservative case.
+This section is strongly influenced by the following books: [68-73].